WooSunghyeon/Learning-with-Auxiliary-Activation-for-Memory-Efficient-Training/README.md

 ## Results

-The evaluation results of our code is as follows:
+The evaluation results of our code are as follows:

 <p align="center"><img src="./Fig/ARA_Results.png"  width="750" height="380">